Breaching Your First Defenses

 Warts — These benign masses are caused by a virus that enters the body through a small breach in the skin.
 Though not particularly dangerous, they can be quite uncomfortable and unsightly.
 Warts located on the bottom of the foot receive a lot of pressure from body weight and can make walking or wearing shoes unpleasant.

 Functional Foot and Ankle Restoration treats other skin conditions including:

 Your skin is incredibly important for protecting your feet from a wide variety of problems.
 When it isn’t able to do its job well, your feet and mobility can suffer.
 Don’t ignore pain or visible changes in the surface of your feet and risk further damage that will be harder to treat.
-Instead, contact us in Belvidere or Hackettstown for an appointment or more information.
+Instead, contact us in Belvidere for an appointment or more information.
 Call (908) 475-8750 or visit our online contact page to reach us.